 How to find, choose, and hire a good financial planner in Canada

-The pool of financial planners can seem like a vast abyss, and then within it, you’re expected to find the perfect match for your needs and goals.
+The pool of financial planners can seem like a vast abyss.
+You’re expected to find the perfect match for your unique finances like it’s a ‘needle in a haystack’ situation.

-To choose and hire a financial planner takes some self-reflection and due diligence.
+Choosing and hiring a financial planner takes some self-reflection and due diligence on your part, too.
 One of the biggest mistakes a person can make when looking for a planner is not taking the time to first figure out what they need.

 A little bit of work will go a long way in setting you up for long-term success.